khulnasoft/khulnasoft/doc/cli/references/lsif.md

 ## Usage

 ```
-[DEPRECATED] 'src lsif' is a tool that manages LSIF data on a Sourcegraph instance.
+[DEPRECATED] 'src lsif' is a tool that manages LSIF data on a Khulnasoft instance.

 Use 'src code-intel' instead.